1100011Dawg/Obsidian_Dawson/School/IB Business/Unit 1.1(21-8-13).md

 > Sectoral Change: when the sectors of an industry change in composition

-Entrepreneur
+#### Entrepreneur
-- an individual who demonstrates enterprise and initiative in order to make a profit Intrapreneur
+- an individual who demonstrates enterprise and initiative in order to make a profit by making a business
+#### Entrepreneur
- - an individual employed by a largeo rganization who demonstratesentrepreneurial thinkinginthedevelopment of newproductsorservices
+ - an individual employed by a large organization who demonstrates entrepreneurial thinking in the development of new products or services for an established business

 > *CIA World Factbook*
 <!--stackedit_data: